-In the previous post, I presented the project and discussed Domain-driven Design.
+In the previous post, I presented the project, its motivation and architecture.
 Now, it’s time to start checking some implementation.

 It depends on the context